And the act is done,

-Killing Joke are a Post Punk band from London, England.
+Killing Joke are a Post-Punk band from London, England.
 Formed in 1978, the band were instrumental in the development of Industrial Metal and various aspects of Alternative Rock.
-Their sound throughout the years has ranged from "quasi-Metal" Post Punk, to Gothic Synth Pop, to Industrial Alternative Metal.
-Their lineup has always been based primarily around singer Jaz Coleman and guitarist Geordie Walker, with the current (reunited founding) lineup including Martin "Youth" Glover and Paul Ferguson.
-Former members have also included Martin Atkins, who also played with Public Image Ltd., Ministry, and Pigface; and the late Paul Raven, whose sudden death caused the original lineup to reform in tribute.
+Their sound throughout the years has ranged from "quasi-Metal" Post-Punk, to Gothic Synth-Pop, to Industrial Alternative Metal.
+Their lineup has always been based primarily around singer Jaz Coleman and guitarist Geordie Walker, with the current (reunited founding) lineup including bassist Martin "Youth" Glover and drummer Paul Ferguson.
+Former members have included drummer Martin Atkins,note and late bassist Paul Raven,note whose sudden death caused the original lineup to reform in tribute.

 This band provides examples of: